Aldi: Internationally

-Aldi launched in Great Britain on 5 April 1990, when it opened its first store there in Stechford, Birmingham, using the wholly owned English-registered company of Aldi Stores Limited.
+Aldi launched in the United Kingdom on 5 April 1990, when it opened its first store in Stechford, Birmingham, using the wholly owned English-registered company of Aldi Stores Limited.
 In 1994, it opened its first store in Scotland in Kilmarnock.
-In October 2013, Aldi opened its 300th store in Great Britain.
-By 2017, Aldi had over 600 stores there and was opening them at a rate of more than one a week.
+In October 2013, Aldi opened its 300th store in the UK.
+By 2017, Aldi was opening UK stores at a rate of more than one a week.
 In January 2022, Aldi launched its Shop&Go concept in Greenwich, London.
 In September 2022 Aldi overtook Morrisons to become Britain's 4th largest supermarket, with a 9.3% market share.
 In September 2023, Aldi opened its 1,000th location in the UK and shared its plan to open another 500 as a long-term goal.

 Aldi entered the Irish market in 1999.
 In October 2025, its 165th store in Ireland opened in Monaghan Town (County Monaghan), serving its one billionth customer.